-Bergamot-scented Earl Grey tea and dried lavender buds create a sophisticated bouquet of flavor in this summery ice cream.
+Bergamot-scented Earl Grey tea and dried lavender buds create a sophisticated bouquet of flavor in this Earl Grey and lavender ice cream.

 1 Tbsp. chopped fresh lavender leaves

 4 Tbsp.
 Earl Grey tea leaves

 1/2 cup superfine sugar

 2 cups milk